ajwoody007/bash/README.md

 Also, if I wanted to run a CLI command, such as migrate, I needed yet another terminal window.

-Not very difficult or laborious, just tedious each and every time and results in multiple needless terminal windows that fill up screen space when developing on a laptop.
+Not very difficult or labourious, just tedious each and every time and results in multiple needless terminal windows that fill up screen space when developing on a laptop.

 The need for fewer terminal windows seemed obvious and also the starting and stopping of the three main processes screamed out for streamlining.